denizariyan/ATmega328P-Interrupt-Based-Timer/README.md

 is powered by CMake and platformIO.

 ## Why use interrupt based timers?
 There is two main approaches when it comes to delaying something in embedded systems.
+In most basic terms, busy waiting is the act of giving a long and unnecessary work to the CPU, so you can block it from processing the next operation.
+This is wasteful both in terms of CPU resources and power.
+In contrast, interrupt based waiting is the act of starting a timer which will wait on its own without blocking the CPU until the time comes.
+When the timer runs out; it will go ahead and interrupt the CPU and ask it to do whatever task that is assigned to that timer.

 This project is an example of interrupt based waiting, but I will explain both options with examples.
 Below you can see a chart which shows the difference of busy waiting and interrupt based waiting.

 ![chart](https://github.com/denizariyan/ATmega328P-Interrupt-Based-Timer/blob/31c53ba0dbaa9fcd8ec300ddfe3c02792a8571fd/images/interrupt.png)